We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

-The Tour Pro is a true cable-steer trolling motor, which means the motor will respond to slight movements of the footpedal.
+Speaking of messing with the trolling motor, since the Tour Pro is a true cable-steer trolling motor.
+While testing it at tradeshows, it responded to slight movements of the footpedal.

-I love the 360-degree breakaway prop system, which will protect the shaft and prop if you run into a submerged rock or log in shallow water, and the HD+ Universal Sonar.
-You won’t have to buy a new sonar unit.
-Unless you want to, I recommend checking out our Best Fish Finder GPS Combo article!
+I also love the 360-degree breakaway prop system because it protects the shaft and prop if you run into a submerged rock or log in shallow water.

-Despite not having all the latest and greatest technology and features, the Motorguide Tour Pro is a great trolling motor with plenty of power to propel any bass boat in strong winds or currents.
+Despite not having all the latest and greatest technology and features, the Motorguide Tour Pro is the best Motorguide trolling motor, with plenty of power to propel any bass boat in strong winds or currents and make your fishing trips much more enjoyable.

 Motorguide Tour Edition